 There were other notable omissions under this goal.
 For example, a goal on employment and decent work should necessarily include a target on setting appropriate wage policies and minimum living wages.
-Also
+Also curious is the omission of any reference to universal social protection under this goal.
+We will continue to make the case that social protection is a macroeconomic stabiliser, and that minimum living wages support healthy economies.
+Many governments had asked for a reference to social dialogue in the targets, without success, but with the full support of the international trade union movement.

-There is essentially no linkage between the employment side of this goal and the environmental pillar sustainable development, which will remain a challenge going forward.
+There is essentially no linkage between the employment side of this goal and the environmental pillar sustainable development and this remains one of our main challenges going forward.
 The notion of green and decent jobs remains perhaps the most controversial issue as relate to employment under this goal.
-There is strong support for a reference to green jobs in the goals and also fierce objection to any such language.
-This has to be addressed during the intergovernmental negotiations in a way that all member states can support.
+We see both strong support for a reference to green jobs in the goals and also fierce objection to any such language.
+This must be addressed during the intergovernmental negotiations in a way that all member states can support, because without making this link we will lose an entire pillar of the agenda.

-There is a noteworthy inclusion as part of the Means of Implementation under this goal is target 8.b, by 2020 develop and operationalize a global strategy for youth employment and implement the ILO Global Jobs Pact.
+Last, a noteworthy inclusion as part of the Means of Implementation under this goal is target 8.b, by 2020 develop and operationalize a global strategy for youth employment and implement the ILO Global Jobs Pact.
+We had serious concerns that there recommendations would be agreed without any concrete measures to actually realize the employment related aspirations in this goal, and were therefore relieved with this inclusion.

-Goal 10 Reduce inequality within and among countries is a positive inclusion but with mixed targets.
-Target 10.4 adopt policies especially fiscal, wage, and social protection policies and progressively achieve greater equality, positively establishes the link between wages, social protection and tax and more equal societies.
-Still, a target promoting labour market institutions-highlighting minimum wages, collective bargaining coverage, employment protections and social dialogue-is necessary under this goal.
+Goal 10 Reduce inequality within and among countries is a goal that international trade union movement welcomes.
+Particular notable is Target 10.4 adopt policies especially fiscal, wage, and social protection policies and progressively achieve greater equality, which positively establishes the link between wages, social protection and tax and more equal societies.
+Still, a target promoting labour market institutions--highlighting minimum wages, collective bargaining coverage, employment protections and social dialogue-is necessary under this goal.
 Other notable omissions under this goal relate to tax justice and progressive taxation.
+Reducing inequality requires access to improved public services including social protection floors and the expansion of social protection systems and specifically healthcare, education, clean water and sanitation, energy, housing and transportation.
+This requires adequate financing which can be generated by including targets aimed at ending tax havens, tax avoidance and corruption, and bringing in progressive tax systems are needed.

 Goal 16 (Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels).

-Some governments were lobbied against explicitly including protection of human rights and in particular fundamental freedoms-freedom of association, freedom of speech and freedom of peaceful assembly-under Target 16.10 ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements.
+The international trade union movement is deeply disappointed that some governments were uncomfortable explicitly including the fundamental freedoms-freedom of association, freedom of speech and freedom of peaceful assembly-under Target 16.10 ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements.
+It is unthinkable that a goal which aims to promote peaceful and inclusive societies does not specifically recognize these inalienable human rights.